Skip to content

 She is the Executive Director of LGBT+ arts charity, Raze Collective, looking after the organisation’s development, creative strategy and financial management.
 She is passionate about creating space for queer arts to flourish.

-Alongside her work at the centre and with Raze Collective Lucy is a live artist, creating interactive installations and performance interventions.
+Alongside her work at the Centre and with Raze Collective Lucy is a live artist, creating interactive installations and performance interventions.
 Her work ranges from intimate encounters to large-scale productions.
-Over the last 15 years Lucy’s artwork has toured nationally and internationally, to venues and festivals across Europe, Japan, China, Australia, and the US.
+Over the last 15 years, Lucy’s artwork has toured nationally and internationally, to venues and festivals across Europe, Japan, China, Australia, and the US.

 Trustees